Form variables

 widget 1 1 1 1 button text="Next"

-You cannot use the same response variable for checkbox
+You cannot use the same response variable for checkboxes in different groups.

 image